okta/okta-aspnet/README.md

 ## Installing the package

-You can install the package by using the NuGet Package Explorer to search for [Okta.AspNet](https://nuget.org/packages/Okta.AspNet).
+You can install the package by using the NuGet Package Explorer to search for either [Okta.AspNet](https://nuget.org/packages/Okta.AspNet) or [Okta.AspNetCore](https://nuget.org/packages/Okta.AspNetCore) depending on what version you are using.

 Or, you can use the `dotnet` command:

 ```
-dotnet add package Okta.AspNet
+dotnet add package Okta.AspNet (4.x)

+dotnet add package Okta.AspNetCore (Core)
 ```

-## Using Okta with ASP.NET MVC
+## Using Okta with ASP.NET MVC 4.x

 For step-by-step instructions, visit the **[Okta ASP.NET MVC quickstart](https://developer.okta.com/quickstart/#/okta-sign-in-page/dotnet/aspnet4)**.
 The quickstart will guide you through adding Okta login to your ASP.NET application.